 T-Molding serves as a connector between two floors of equal height.
 Although primarily used for transitioning from hardwood to hardwood, it can also be used to move from hardwood to other surfaces such as tile.

 Standard length for all mouldings is 7’.
-Stair, rounded and flush edge reducers are available in lengths up to 12’ by special order.
-T-moulding is available in lengths up to 9' by special Order.
+Select species available in 8' lengths by special order.

 Before You Install